bahim22/work/Docs2/AplusDoc.md

     - app layer protocols: WWW, SMTP, FTP
 - The _presentation_ layer: provides services to the application layer:
   - responsible for presenting the data in standard formats, data compression/decompression & encryption/decryption
-  - presentation layer stadards: JPEG, MPEG, MIDI, PICT, TIFF
+  - presentation layer standards: JPEG, MPEG, MIDI, PICT, TIFF
   - a request for the establishment of a session, data transfer, negotiation of the syntax to be used between the application layers, any necessary syntax transformations, formatting and special purpose transformations (e.g. data compression and data encryption).
 - The _session_ layer may provide the following services to the presentation layer: establishment and release of session connections, normal and expedited data exchange, a quarantine service which allows the sending presentation entity to instruct the receiving session entity not to release data to its presentation entity without permission, interaction management so presentation entities can control whose turn it is to perform certain control functions, resynchronization of a session connection, reporting of unrecoverable exceptions to the presentation entity.
 - The _transport_ layer provides reliable and transparent data transfer in a cost-effective way as required by the selected quality of service.
 It may support the multiplexing of several transport connections on to one network connection or split one transport connection into several network connections.